blog posts

 Routers

 If the router fails due to repair or failure, it will no longer respond to requests and routing packages via the virtual IP address.
-To achieve the redundancy principle associated with routers, we need to look at FHRP first-hop redundancy protocols, HSRP Hot Standby Router Protocol, and VRRP Surname Virtual Router Redundancy Protocol.
-These protocols allow you to configure an accessible default gateway by providing a synchronized virtual router; figure 5 shows how to achieve redundancy associated with routers.
+To achieve the redundancy principle associated with routers, we must look at FHRP first-hop redundancy protocols, HSRP Hot Standby Router Protocol, and VRRP Surname Virtual Router Redundancy Protocol.

 Figure 5